Tee1er/boing/README.md

 Boing 2.2 introduced the ability to set an *administrator role,* which gives users with those roles special permissions.
 Currently the only command that takes advantage of this feature is `config`, but more might be come in the future.
-People with administrator permissions have a significant amount of power over the server using `config`, which is why you might want to edit the settings they can change.
+People with administrator permissions have a significant amount of power over the server using `/modify-config`, which is why you might want to edit the settings they can change.

-#### "config" and allowed settings
+#### "/modify-config" and allowed settings

-As detailed in the prev. section, the config command lets you change server settings.
+As detailed in the prev. section, the `/modify-config` command lets you change server settings.
 Some of these might be things you don't want people to be able to change, even administrators.
-In order to allow / disallow certain commands, we need to edit Boing's internal settings file — `settings.json`, located under `boing/data/settings.json`.
-Open it in your text editor of choice — preferably not
-Notepad, but it'd work in a pinch.
+In order to allow / disallow certain commands, we need to edit Boing's internal settings file — `settings.json`, located under `data/settings.json`.
+Open it in your text editor of choice — preferably not Notepad, but it'd work in a pinch.

 You should see a key named `"exposedSettings"` and a long list of values in quotes after that.
 These are the allowed settings, and for